dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 Next, we'll create a `move$` observable from the `document.mousemove` event.
 Mouse movement is _continuous_.
 At any point in the sequence, there are an infinite number of points in between.
 We'll throttle this so the resulting stream is more manageable.
 Then we can `map` the event to return an object with `x` and `y` values to represent mouse coordinates.

-Next we want to merge the `time$` and `move$` streams.
-This is a _transformation_.
+Next we want to [merge](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/operators/merge.md) the `time$` and `move$` streams.
+This is a _combining operator_.
 This way we can plot which mouse movements occurred during each time interval.
 We'll call the resulting observable `source$`.
 We'll also limit the `source$` observable so that it completes after ten seconds (`10000ms`).

 Now that we have our merged stream of time and movement, we'll create a `subscription` to the `source$` observable so we can react to it.
 In our `onNext` callback, we'll check to see if the value is a `number` or not.
 If it is, we want to call a function called `createTimeset()`.
 If it's a coordinates object, we'll call `addPoint()`.
 In the `onError` and `onCompleted` callbacks, we'll simply log some information.